 Patrick Baldwin was named to Chris Collins' staff as an assistant coach on April 19, 2013..

-A 1994 graduate of Northwestern, Baldwin returns to Evanston after most recently serving as an assistant coach at Missouri State for the last two seasons.
+A 1994 graduate of Northwestern, Baldwin returned to Evanston after serving as an assistant coach at Missouri State for two seasons.

 "We're thrilled to have Patrick return home to his alma mater," Collins said.
 "He has a large amount of passion for Northwestern.
 It's terrific to add someone who has a first-hand experience of what it's like to be a student-athlete here as we continue to build a program with a family atmosphere.
 Patrick has an excellent knowledge of the Chicagoland area and is an outstanding coach with a wealth of experience."